vincenthphung/direct-rep/journals/aaryan_mittal.md

 1. Better endpoints according to the FastAPI docs.

-2. A finalised diagram for our project on Excalidraw.
+2. A finalized diagram for our project on Excalidraw.

 ## November 16, 2022 (Wednesday)

 ### Work done during the day

 1. We started with pair programming.
 I shared my screen for the group and did the code.
 I started with making the endpoints in the router folder for the letters service.
 Vincent designed the endpoints for the Users MOdels.
-I organised Vincent's endpoints for the users model using routers and queries folder.
+I organized Vincent's endpoints for the users model using routers and queries folder.

 2. I designed the migrations folder for the letters service with the help of the team(pair programming).
 I made the the migration model for the letter model in the letters service.
 We faced problem while doing the migration in Docker.
 The whole team spent time looking on the docker file.
 We came up with the solution after spending around two hours as there was a problem with admin username in the docker compose file.